ese-msc-2021/environmental_data_week4/README.md

 On successful completion of this module, students will be able to:
 1. Understand the physical principles of remote sensing (passive and active), sensors technology,  and their benefits and limitations for various applications
-2. Demonstrate competancy in executing standard image processing tools and techniques, to extract thematic information from EO data.
+2. Demonstrate competance in executing standard image processing tools and techniques, to extract thematic information from EO data.
 So you will learn important image processing tools for contrast enhancement, algebraic operations, colour transformations & enhancements, and pan-sharpening
 3. Develop a basic understanding of SAR imaging and its benefits
-4. Become familar with all the major sources of EO data, and their uses
+4. Become familiar with all the major sources of EO data, and their uses

 ## Course content description:
 This course is focused on the understanding of physical principles, maths concepts and data, rather than on coding (the latter you can experiment with and develop by yourselves).
 There are six lectures and related practical exercises.
 The practical exercises will use a few simple offline datasets for processing.
 To maximise the amount we can cover in this time, we will use two ready software tools: